REEEYZ/legendary-robot/rules.md

 and missed deadlines.

 ## How we will assign (and reassign) tasks
-ask team members what they want to do
+Ask team members what they want to do and assign it to them.

 ## How will we will track progress (and follow-up) on completion of tasks
-Using github
+Using github to track the progress.

 ## How will will communicate difficulties with a task assigned to us
+Discuss them with teammates.

 ## How we will back up each other to ensure that deadlines are not missed
-Check the calendadr repeatly.
+Check the calendadr repeatly and try to finish the assignment efficiently.

 ## Add any other rules that your team establishes to help each other work effectively together